aerickson/tf_authoritative_scanner/README.md

 ## Overview

 `tfas` performs static analysis on Terraform files to detect the presence of authoritative resources (currently only GCP Terraform resources, but pull requests welcome).
-It scans a specified directory (and optionally hidden directories - 3rd party modules) for Terraform configuration files (.tf) and identifies lines containing these authoritative resources.
+It scans a specified directory (and optionally hidden directories to inspect 3rd party modules) for Terraform configuration files (.tf) and identifies lines containing these authoritative resources.

 If such resources are found, it reports their file paths and line numbers, and exits with a non-zero status unless the lines are marked with an exception comment (`# terraform_authoritative_scanner_ok` inline or on the line before).